 \section{Related Work}

-\textbf{Training on multiple datasets.} In recent years, training on multiple diverse datasets has emerged as an effective tool to improve model robustness for depth estimation~\citep{Ranftl2020} and stereo matching~\citep{Yang_2019_CVPR}.
-In these domains, unifying the output space involves modeling different camera transformations and depth ambiguities.
-In contrast, for recognition, dataset unification involves merging different \emph{semantic} concepts. \citet{MSeg_2020_CVPR} manually unified the taxonomies of 7 semantic segmentation datasets and used Amazon Mechanical Turk to resolve inconsistent annotations between datasets.
+\textbf{Training on multiple datasets.} In recent years, training on multiple diverse datasets has emerged as an effective tool to improve model robustness for depth estimation~\cite{Ranftl2020}, stereo matching~\cite{Yang_2019_CVPR}, and person detection~\cite{Hasan_2021_CVPR}.
+In these domains, unifying the output space involves modeling different camera transformations or depth ambiguities.
+In contrast, for recognition, dataset unification involves merging different \emph{semantic} concepts.
+MSeg\cite{MSeg_2020_CVPR} manually unified the taxonomies of 7 semantic segmentation datasets and used Amazon Mechanical Turk to resolve inconsistent annotations between datasets.
 In contrast, we propose to learn a label space from visual data automatically, without requiring any manual effort.

-\citet{wang2019towards} train a universal object detector on multiple datasets, and gain robustness by joining diverse sources of supervision.
-This is similar to our split classifier baseline, while they work on small datasets and didn't model the training differences between different datasets.
-Both \citet{wang2019towards} and \citet{MSeg_2020_CVPR} observe a performance drop in a single unified model.
+Wang et al. \cite{wang2019towards} train a universal object detector on multiple datasets, and gain robustness by joining diverse sources of supervision.
+This is similar to our partitioned detector, while they work on small datasets and didn't model the training differences between different datasets.
+Universal-RCNN~\cite{xu2020universal} trains an partitioned detector on three large datasets~\cite{lin2014microsoft,krishna2017visual,zhou2017scene} and models the class relations with a inter-dataset attention module.
+However again they use the same training recipe for all datasets, and produce duplicated outputs for the same object if it occurs in more one dataset.
+Both Wang et al. \cite{wang2019towards} and MSeg\cite{MSeg_2020_CVPR} observe a performance drop in a single unified model.
 With our dedicated training framework, this is not the case: our unified model performs as well as single-dataset models on the training datasets.
 Also, these multi-headed models produce a dataset-specific prediction for each input image.
 When evaluated in-domain, they require knowledge of the test domain.
 When evaluated out-of-domain, they produce multiple outputs for a single concept.
 This limits their generality and usability.
 Our approach, on the other hand, unifies visual concepts in a single label space and yields a single consistent model that does not require knowledge of the test domain and can be deployed cleanly in new domains.